-Doubt.
-Over-thinking.
-Listening to others instead of knowing our own worth.
-Work-related Stress.
-These feelings have all left us feeling like we want to go home, wrap ourselves in a duvet like an anxious burrito and stay there for the rest of the day.
+Doubt, Over-thinking, Listening to others instead of knowing our own worth and Work-related Stress.
+These feelings can leave us feeling like we want to go home, wrap ourselves in a duvet, like a hotdog sausage snuggled in a cocoon of bread, onions, ketchup and mustard and stay there for the rest of the day.

-And because of this overwhelming feeling of anxiety, both of us have considered, at one point, leaving the profession we love.
+And because of this overwhelming feeling of anxiety, too many of us have considered, at one point, leaving the profession we love.

-We found balance, which looked so impossible before.
-It is these experiences which have made us become such strong advocates for teacher wellbeing.
+You can find a balance as I have.
+It is my experiences which have made me become such a strong promoter of teacher wellbeing.
 We need to prevent outstanding, creative, experienced teachers leaving the profession because this balance is so hard to currently achieve.

-Making time for ourselves and the things we love to do may seem really obvious but it is something that we, as teachers, constantly find hard to prioritise.
+Making time for the things we enjoy, may seem obvious but it is something that we, as teachers, constantly find hard to prioritise.

-We both find that teacher wellbeing is an interesting subject because opinions differ so widely on the internet, social media and even within the staff room.
+The issue of teacher wellbeing is interesting because opinions differ so widely on the internet, social media and even within the staff room.

-Reading educational books, doing reports or planning and marking can be frowned upon by others when you do it in the holidays.
+Reading pedagogical books, writing curricula, planning lessons and marking can be frowned upon by others when you do it in the holidays.
 ‘Take a break!’ people cry.

 But isn’t wellbeing all about what works for you?

 If someone chooses to take a day of holiday getting work done, even choosing to go into school, maybe it reduces their workload for the following term, allowing them to have some early evenings at home with the family.